uravik21/ReverseAjax-JspTagJspFragment/README.md

 ReverseAjax-JspTagJspFragment
 ============================

-This demo app to show reverse ajax without using comet.
+Demo application to show reverse ajax without using comet.
 Example includes servlet 3.0 async feature for reverse ajax plus using jsp tags & fragments concepts from jsp 2.0 features.

 This demo app is tested succesfully on Tomcat 7.0.31 server.

 Dependencies to build this application:
 =======================================

-Please copy the following jars to lib folder

 1. jstl.jar
 2. servlet-api.jar